BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 When you create the embedding in the A1111 web interface, you also have the option to provide some `Initialization text`.
 By default this is `*` (an asterisk), which is a wildcard that does not provide any specific starting point for the training.
 I always change this to `woman`.
 This sets the starting point of your custom embedding's training to be everything that SD has already learned about the word `woman` from looking at millions of images from the Internet.
 In other words, it doesn't need to learn the woman-ness of the subject in the images; it just needs to learn the specific person-ness of your female character.

 Next up is the `Number of vectors per token` count.
-I set this to `2`, which seems to work well when using eight input images.
+After extensive experimentation, I've found that a vector count of `4` gives the right amount of capacity to learn the details of a human face.
+(Anything less than 4 is not quite enough to capture the full essence of the face; anything higher than 4 doesn't seem to make a notable difference.)

 > Note: Originally, this tutorial used a higher image count of 25, and a higher vector count of 8.
-Credit goes to user `aff_afc` on the Unstable Diffusion Discord server for convincing me that 8 images and 2 vectors can create embeddings that are just as good, if not better, than higher image and vector counts.
-As `aff_afc` has proven, you can even get away with 4 images and still get great results.
+I've done a bunch of testing - literally hundreds of test training runs - and I've found that 8 images and 4 vectors is a better combination of numbers to create a good TI.
+More images is not necessarily better for a TI, it turns out.

 Finally, I always check the `Overwrite Old Embedding` checkbox, so that if I mess things up with the training, and need to recreate an empty embedding to start over, I won't need to remember to check the box each time.